 5. How was your relationship with your manager?

-Since your relationship with your manager determines your day-to-day at the workplace, this question holds significance to understand the quality of leadership.
+Since your relationship with your manager determines your day-to-day at the workplace, this question holds significance to understanding the quality of leadership.
 Again, how you describe this must offer useful insights to the interviewer.
 If you feel the managerial style can be improved, give ideas and explain the rationale behind them.